SilviaVec/Realtime-Action-Recognition/README.md

 **Highlights**:
 4 actions; single people; Real-time and multi-frame based recognition algorithm.

+This work is derived by felixchenfy/Realtime-Action-Recognition and our work was to introduce the third dimension.

 **Contents:**
 - [1.
 Algorithm](#1-algorithm)